videogorillas/vgplayer-api/FilmStripDrawer.md

 | #100 | **#125** | **#125** | **#125** | #270 |
 |------|----------|----------|----------|------|

+`numberOfFrames` explanation:

+Drawer does not care whether the canvas is too wide or too narrow to fit all the frames.

+Lets assume `canvasElement` is wide enough to fit 10.5 frames.

+If `numberOfFrames` is 3: drawer will draw exactly 3 frames and will leave the right part of the canvas intact.

+If `numberOfFrames` is 20: drawer will try draw exactly 20 frames.
+Half of the frames will not fit into the canvas.
+The rightmost visible frame will not be `endFrame`.

+In general use case if `canvasElement` can fit 10.5 frames pass 11 in `numberOfFrames`.
+In this case the last frame will be `endFrame` and it will be half-visible.

 #### Arguments
 1. `canvasElement` *(HTML Element)*: html canvas element to draw on